 - 15 x10 2 inch deep glass dish

-- Make the base: In a very large bowl, whip together 16 oz (2 cups) sour cream, 1 1/2 cups sugar, 1 cup greek yogurt, 2 tablespoons of vanilla extract and 8 to 16 oz cool whip together until well combined, about 1 minute.
+Make the base: In a very large bowl, whip together 2 cups sour cream, 1½ cups sugar, 1 cup greek yogurt, 2 tablespoons of vanilla extract and 8-16 oz cool whip together until well combined, about 1 minute.

-- Dissolve gelatin In a separate medium sized microwaveable bowl, add 8 teaspoons of unflavored gelatin and 1/2 cup water.
-Allow to bloom for 2-3 minutes.
-Then, heat in the microwave in 10 second intervals until gelatin is dissolved.
+Dissolve gelatin In a separate medium-sized microwaveable bowl, add 8 teaspoons of unflavored gelatin and 1/2 cup water.
+Allow blooming for 2-3 minutes.
+Then, heat in the microwave in 10-second intervals until gelatin is dissolved.
 Do not boil.